-- README - Brief description of the environment. - VERSION - Contains the environment version identifier. - attachments - Attachments to wiki pages and tickets are stored here. - conf - ◆ trac.ini - Main configuration file.
-See [TracIni](#). - db - ◆ trac.db - The SQLite database (if you're using SQLite). - htdocs - directory containing web resources, which can be referenced in Genshi templates using '/htdocs/site/...'
-URLs. (since 0.11) - log - default directory for log files, if logging is turned on and a relative path is given. - plugins - Environment-specific [plugins](#) (Python eggs or single file plugins, since [0.10](#)) - templates - Custom Genshi environment-specific templates. (since 0.11) - ◆ site.html - method to customize header, footer, and style, described in [TracInterfaceCustomization#SiteAppearance](#)
+- 'README' - Brief description of the environment. - 'VERSION' - Contains the environment version identifier. - 'attachments' - Attachments to wiki pages and tickets are stored here. - 'conf'

+- ◆ 'trac.ini' - Main configuration file.
+See [TracIni](#). - 'db' - ◆ 'trac.db' - The SQLite database (if you're using SQLite). - 'htdocs' - directory containing web resources, which can be referenced in Genshi templates.
+(0.11 only) - 'log' - default directory for log files, if logging is turned on and a relative path is given. - 'plugins' - Environment-specific [plugins](#) (Python eggs, since [20.10](#)) - 'templates' - Custom Genshi environment-specific templates.
+(0.11 only) - ◆ 'site.html' - method to customize header, footer, and style, described in [TracInterfaceCustomization#SiteAppearance](#) - 'templates' - Custom [ClearSilver](#) environment-specific templates.
+(0.10 only) - ◆ 'site_css.cs' - Custom CSS rules. - ◆ 'site_footer.cs' - Custom page footer. - ◆ 'site_header.cs' - Custom page header. - 'wiki-macros' - Environment-specific [Wiki macros](#).
+(0.10 only)

-Caveat: don't confuse a Trac environment directory with the source code repository directory
+Note: don't confuse a Trac environment directory with the source code repository directory.

-This is a common beginners' mistake.
-It happens that the structure for a Trac environment is loosely modelled after the Subversion repository directory structure, but those are two disjoint entities and they are not and must not be located at the same place.
+It happens that the above structure is loosely modelled after the Subversion repository directory structure, but they are not and must not be located at the same place.